Expand description

 once

-with the union of the features enabled for the package: [a, b, c]
+with the union of the features enabled for the package: [a, b, c].

 NOTE: This description elides some details around unifying build and dev-dependencies: for